 “From apprenticeships to network workshops, we are hoping to provide something lower back to the network and thru activities from yoga workshops to visitor chef appearances; we goal to create a buzz so that it will preserve site visitors coming again.”
 Two of the things in this life that none of us can do without are food and drinks.
 We must have food and drinks to survive, but they also play a major role in our social lives.
 Interactions such as family gatherings, dating, or just sitting down with a friend for a drink or a cup of coffee.
 And how many business deals, both large and small, have been consummated over lunch or dinner?
 The answer is “countless.”
 Restaurants provide the ambiance for social gatherings and business meetings.
 After all, a great many of our parents had their first date in a restaurant and got to know each other over food and drinks.
 Had they not done so, then some of us might not be here today.

-In the different countries all over the world, with all of our cultural differences, food and drinks are what bring people together.
-In Hawaii they have the Luau, Germany has Oktoberfest, Russia has Easter Feast, Mexico has Cinco de Mayo, and your home town has the police officers at the donut shop.
+In the different countries worldwide, with all of our cultural differences, food and drinks are what bring people together.
+In Hawaii, they have the Luau, Germany has Oktoberfest, Russia has Easter Feast, Mexico has Cinco de Mayo, and your hometown has the police officers at the donut shop.
 Imagine what life would be like if we ate just because we had to.
 There would be no festivals, no galas, and very few social gatherings.
 Of course, we would still see the police officers at the donut shop because…..well, just because.